Heroin

 SAFER HANDLING

 Carrying heroin and paraphernalia (e.g. injecting/snorting/plugging equipment) puts you at risk of criminal charges including trafficking, even if you don’t deal.
-Know your local laws e.g. the Drugs Poisons and Controlled Substance Act 1981 (Vic).
+As of May 5 2024 Queensland is introduced police drug diversion for minor drug possession offenses involving personal use amounts of some drugs.
+‘Personal amount’ quantity of Heroin is anything 1.0g/ml or under.
+Know your local laws e.g. Drugs Misuse Regulation 1987 (QLD), Police Powers and Responsibilities Regulation 2012, the Drugs Poisons and Controlled Substance Act 1981 (Vic).

 Safe disposal of equipment